Mental Health and Well-Being

 - We have many parent and community volunteers who work within school

-- We have strong links with the local communities - church services termly to which the community are invited, Year 6 children help at community events, the local Women's Institute visit Lea Primary School to teach the children to sew and knit
+- We have strong links with the local communities - church services termly to which the community are invited, Year 6 children help at community events

 - Parents, staff and children are given an annual questionnaire and viewpoints are always taken into account